 3 hours.
-Spring and summer semesters.
+Offered spring and summer.
 Format: classroom centered.
 This course examines how belief structures undergird the methods educators use to motivate people to learn.
 Through the light of ethical theory, students examine how organizational leaders respond to the situations they face.
 Students also reflect on and apply their own values and ethical understanding to shed light on case studies that represent situations they often face as educational leaders.